macMikey/phxDropboxLib/README.md

+*phxDropboxLib v1.13*
+Converted to a script-only-stack and dumped the binary pieces.
+Removed the version history goodness from the script

-NOTE:  This is just a pandoc-converted version of the phxDropboxLib.rtf file.
+NOTE:  The rest of this file is just a pandoc-converted version of the phxDropboxLib.rtf file.
 Sorry if the formatting is crude.
 The original is much better-looking.

 *phxDropboxLib v1.12*